b3-exmo/b3-exmo.github.io/docs/Race/Skin of blackness.md

 ![image](/img/sigh-in-hebrew.gif){: .center}

 Look, I don't even know what to say at this point.
 Yeah, tattooing is also a practice among humans, irrespective of God's sore cursings.
 Are we implying that God tattooed the Lamanites in order to make them loathsome?
-Also that this curse is only present "[save they shall repent of their iniquities](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5?lang=eng&id=p22#p22)?"
-And also is hereditary?
+Don't forget that "the Lord God did cause a skin of blackness to come upon them."
+They aren't cursed because they got tattoos, the curse *is* tattoos...
+According to this, one of three possible theories.
+Also isn't this curse is contingent that "[they shall repent of their iniquities](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5?lang=eng&id=p22#p22)?"
+And also [is hereditary](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5?lang=eng&id=p23#p23)?

 &nbsp;

 Scripture Central presents those three possible interpretations as alternatives to what the text states in a way I would describe as pretty explicit.
 We don't need to do these mental gymnastics, tying ourselves in knots to get around the idea that skin might not literally mean skin, since it would make the church look bad.
 [Occam's Razor](https://www.britannica.com/topic/Occams-razor) would have us incline toward the simpler of these explanations: a) it's spiritual, symbolic, maybe clothing, war paint, or tattoos; or b) it's racism.

+I'll emphasize the point that *three possible interpretations* are presented.
+Why not one interpretation?
+Is this [[Book of Mormon#Another Testament of Christ|testament of Christ]] symbolic, up to individual interpretation?
+Are other factors open to discussion to settle on what it means?
+Was [[Book of Mormon#Cannot be written|Jesus' visit to Zerahemla]] symbolic, open to interpretation?

 Can't we just acknowledge bad ideas, learn from mistakes, and commit to do better?
 In a parallel universe, Scripture Central would instead be writing an essay commenting on the Church's ability to admit fault, grow and develop, moving past prejudiced ideologies, and perhaps even frame it in a faith-promoting angle.
 God is patient and understanding.

 Maybe, even with a prophet, we don't get the ongoing restoration nailed down perfectly the first time around.
 Maybe in the grand, eternal scheme of things, a poor choice of words is something God could still work with.
+Instead, we have leaders insisting that [[BoM Changes#Perfection!|the Book of Mormon is *perfect*]], directly from God, take it or leave it.
 I would think that a church which claims to be led by a living spokesman for God would verify with the big guy upstairs that this scripture passage really reflects His will?
 Because if it didn't, we could use that as an illustration of Joseph Smith's shortcomings that don't involve him getting thrown in prison.
-Instead, we've got to write an essay to insist that it isn't racist, it's ugly clothes.
+Instead, we've got to write an essay to argue that cursed skin means ugly clothes, not *racism*.

 &nbsp;

 ## Salt Lake Tribune
 I normally steer clear of any news publications' *opinion* section.
-I can't think of a time when I've knowingly entered one, and subsequently felt glad that I did.
+I can't think of a time when I've knowingly read from one, and subsequently felt glad that I did.
 This time is no exception to this pattern.

 ***[Holly Richardson: What if ‘skin’ doesn’t mean human skin?](https://www.sltrib.com/opinion/commentary/2020/01/25/holly-richardson-what-if/)***